 Addressing the Challenges

-secureLearn is a controlled Internet access platform geared to providing inmates with access to online resources.
-When inmates have access to educational content, recidivism and re-entry success rates improve.
-By simultaneously working with job placement agencies and having access to education resources, inmates can strategically further their qualifications.
+secureLearn is a controlled Internet access platform geared to providing individuals in the criminal justice system with access to online resources.
+When individuals have access to educational content, recidivism and re-entry success rates improve.
+By simultaneously working with job placement agencies and having access to education resources, individuals in the criminal justice system can strategically further their qualifications.
 In addition, they can remain current on existing employer needs.
-Though their time out of the workforce is obvious, educational pursuits as well as other holistic life-skill training courses can fill an inmate’s void in employment.
-These endeavors improve an ex-offender’s viability in the workforce.
+Though their time out of the workforce is obvious, educational pursuits as well as other holistic life-skill training courses can fill an individual’s void in employment.
+These endeavors improve an individuals’s viability in the workforce.

-Controlled access to on-line resources has been a win-win-win for job placement agencies, inmates and employers.
+Controlled access to on-line resources has been a win-win-win for job placement agencies, individuals in the criminal justice system, and employers.
 Job placement agencies are expanding their pool of applicants.
-Inmates are receiving direction on what skill-building activities are most needed.
+Individuals in the criminal justice system are receiving direction on what skill-building activities are most needed.
 Employers are able to fill positions with individuals with targeted qualifications.
 Furthermore, when a re-entrant has a job, recidivism rates drop, prison budgets improve and the tax base expands.